Skip to Main Content

 • ILLUS 3638 - Picturing Sound: Music + Illustration

-All Sophomores undergo a mandatory review during the Spring semester.
+• All Sophomores undergo a mandatory review during the Spring semester, which may be scheduled outside of class meeting time, including Satursdays.
 Failure to undergo Sophomore Review will result in revoked privileges in subsequent semesters.

-Seniors have the option of undertaking a Senior Degree Project with the supervision of a full-time or part- time faculty member.
+• Seniors have the option of undertaking a 6-credit Senior Degree Project with the supervision of a full-time or part- time faculty member, completed in fall and spring of senior year.
 The Degree Project Proposal must be approved by the department head in advance of registration, with the deadline coinciding with the published ISP/CSP deadline.
-Only projects with unusual merit and evidence of thorough preparation are approved.
+Only projects with unusual merit and evidence of thorough preparation are approved